kev1nweng/reel-sync/README.en.md

 ## Environment Variables

+> [!Warning]
+> The goal of ReelSync's auto-sync is **real-world synchronization**; therefore, **accurate device time on both sides** is a key factor.
+> You can use a time server to synchronize clocks.
+> If precise time synchronization cannot be guaranteed, please increase the maximum acceptable delay (at least 1 second).

 - `VITE_NODE_SERVER_URL` - Your `iceServer` server list address (Refer to Cloudflare Call for API documentation)
 - `VITE_MAX_ACCEPTABLE_DELAY_SECONDS` - Maximum acceptable delay time (seconds)
 - `VITE_SAME_ORIGIN_SYNC_INTERVAL_SECONDS` - Sync interval time for video progress in same-origin mode (seconds)